webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Stats/Edge.md

 ---
 aliases:
-  -  "Edge"
+  - Edge
 tags:
   - Compendium/CSRD/en/Stats/Edge
+id: Edge
+title: Edge
 ---
 ## Edge
 Although your Pool is the basic measurement of a stat, your Edge is also important.
 When something requires you to spend points from a stat Pool, your Edge for that stat reduces the cost.
 It also reduces the cost of applying Effort to a roll.